ros2/ros2_documentation/source/Concepts/DDS-and-ROS-middleware-implementations.rst

      - Apache 2, commercial
      - ``rmw_opensplice_cpp``
      - Partial support.
 Support included in binaries, but OpenSplice installed separately.
+   * - Eclipse *CycloneDDS*
+     -
+     - rmw_cyclonedds_cpp
+     - Full support.
+Packaged with binary releases from Eloquent on.

 *"Partial support" means that one or more of the features required by the rmw interface is not implemented.*